 Only a few of the many VPN servers can actually get around China’s Great Firewall, allowing you to access whatever sites you’d like with complete anonymity.
-Based on our recent tests, one of the best VPN providers for getting around the Great Firewall is SurfsharkVPN.
+Based on our recent tests, one of the best VPN providers for China is SurfsharkVPN.

 Let’s look at how Surfshark does it and how you can start using it.

 How many servers does Surfshark VPN have in Asia?